Frequently Asked Questions

 When will the Foothill Gold Line from Glendora to Montclair be complete?
 When can I begin riding?

 The project broke ground in December 2017.
 The first three years of the project are being used to relocate and protect strategic utilities, conduct other pre-construction activities, and finalize design.
 In August 2019, the Kiewit-Parsons Joint Venture team was selected for the main design-build contract for the project.
-They will begin major construction in late summer 2020, and potentially build the line in two construction phases.
+They began major construction in mid-July 2020, and will potentially build the line in two construction phases.
 The first nine-mile segment from Azusa to Pomona will be completed in 2025 and include stations in Glendora, San Dimas, La Verne, and Pomona.
 If an additional $450 million in funding is secured by October 2021, the team will build the entire project to Montclair and be completed in 2028.
 Once the construction is complete, it will be turned over to Los Angeles County Metro to conduct pre-revenue service.
 Metro determines when passenger service will begin.

 Will the Glendora Station open for passenger service first, then the San Dimas Station, etc. (moving east); or will all stations open at one time?